listenToRipley/python/Notes/Django.md

 ### Best Practices

-The "DEBUG" variable is base settings should be changed to false once the application is push to production.
+- The "DEBUG" variable is base settings should be changed to false once the application is push to production.

-Don't modify models once you have data in your database.
+- Don't modify models once you have data in your database.

+- Don't recreate models that already exist, just import them from the related application and reuse them; [e.g. shop in api](../Examples/django_proj/api/models.py)

 #### Base